 This photo is really more of a “during” and after, rather than a before and after pic!

-Before and after pictures of dining room renovations
+A “during” and after comparison of our dining room renovations.

 From the dining room, if you turn to your right, you’ll be walking down the hallway.